viileppi/escapist/Escapistplayermanual.md

 * sleeping drugs
 * alcohol: lowers all your capabilities

 Each drug will increase the desired attribute, but after the effect wears out these attributes will lower for as long and as much the player decided to boost these abilities.
 Long term use will lower the attributes permanently.
-Each time player uses drugs, he/she must throw a 1D6 for addiction.
+Each time player uses drugs, he/she must throw a 1D for addiction.
 If player rolls 1 the addiction kicks in and he/she is unable to get the desired effect, instead he/she must keep on using the drug or become completely useless.
+He/she should be recovered to next session.
 Addiction can happen on the very first time using the drug.

-Drugs with +1D effect and duration of 3 turns cost 50MU a dose, as the effect and duration doubles the price increases in exponent of two so +2D drug with duration of 9 turns costs 250MU.
+Drugs with +1D effect and duration of 1D turns cost 50MU a dose, as the effect and duration doubles the price increases in exponent of two so +2D drug with duration of 2D turns costs 250MU.
 Risk of addiction is the same regardless the price.

 ### Making drugs
 If player has chemistry skills, he/she can try to manufacture real world designer drugs.
 Simple drugs that increase abilities a little for short period of time are easy to make, but more efficient drugs are harder to make.
 Fail in drug making can lead to serious consequences.
 Online drugs are made with programming skills, unfortunately you cannot copy the drug like many other objects.

-Entertainment
+## Entertainment
 There is wide variety of online entertainment, all hosted by the megacorporate Sony.
 Avatars can earn a dime while fighting as a gladiator on the arena or blow their money on adult entertainment.
 There is virtual drugs that cause euphoria and hallucinations.
 One can also participate in interactive fiction scenes that will blow the mind in detail and carefully engineered plot twists.